-- between 2008 and June 1, 2024, a total of 521 local news operations closed in 347 communities across Canada - community newspapers, which publish fewer than five times per week, account for 77 per cent or 400 of those closings - Of the 521 closings, 111 were local community newspapers that closed because they were merged to produce regional publications. - 228 local news outlets launched between 2008 and June 1, 2024, in 160 communities.
-An additional 32 others opened and either increased or decreased service. - 126 local news outlets launched and closed over that same period
+- Between 2008 and June 1, 2024, 521 local news outlets closed in 347 communities across Canada.
+Of those: - 400 closings or 77 per cent of the total were community newspapers, which publish fewer than five times per week. - 111 were local community newspapers that closed after they were merged with other newspapers to produce regional publications. - Between 2008 and June 1, 2024, 386 local news outlets launched.
+Of those: - o 228 opened in 160 communities and remain in operation. - 32 outlets launched, remain open, but either increased or decreased service. - 126 news outlets, one third of the total, launched but subsequently closed.

-Note: This chart only reflects launch data for the 228 news outlets that opened since 2008 and are represented on the map as "new" or "new outlet produced by merger" map markers.
-It does not include the 32 outlets that launched and experienced other service changes.
+Note: This chart only reflects launch data for the 228 news outlets that opened since 2008, remain open, and are represented on the map as "new" or "new outlet produced by merger" map markers.
+It does not include the 32 outlets that launched and experienced a service increase or service decrease or the 126 outlets that subsequently closed.